OpenEx-Platform/docs/docs/usage/assets.md

   endpoints include smart thermostats, cameras, environmental sensors, smart watches, and health tracking devices, among others.

 When accessing the Endpoints pages, you see the list of all endpoints imported in your platform.
-Here, users can create and manage details specific to each endpoint.
+Here, users can manage details specific to each endpoint.

 Assets can be imported with the help of specific [Collectors](collectors.md), like Microsoft Entra.